-- Assessments of Reading and Grammar, Punctuation and spelling are carried out using termly GL tests. - GL reading and grammar, punctuation and spelling Assessment data is analyzed by the leaders and teachers and pupil progress meetings are used to support children's progress and attainment. - Writing assessments are carried out at least half termly, using the writing assessment grids and English leads have an open door policy to support/guide where necessary. - Once data has been analyzed, leaders use this to support teachers using a coaching approach. - Book monitoring the English leads will regularly look at the pupils' work in their books, both to monitor quality and relate it to the long and medium term plans. - Pupil voice / Pupil talk discussion with pupils from all backgrounds and ability levels to gain an understanding of the knowledge and skills they have acquired, their vocabulary, their long-term memory and what they enjoy reading. - Lesson observations and informal 'drop-ins' to see English being taught in practice. - Evidence of English work in the classrooms, in the corridors, and cross-curricular links.
+- Termly GL Assessments. - GL assessment data is analysed by the leaders and teachers; pupil progress meetings are then used to support children's progress and attainment. - Half termly Read Write inc phonics assessments. - Writing assessments are carried out at least half termly, using the writing assessment grids and English leads have an open-door policy to support/guide where necessary. - Once data has been analysed, leaders use this to support teachers using a coaching approach. - Book monitoring the English leads will regularly look at the pupils' work in their books, both to monitor quality and check for clear progression in delivery. - Pupil voice discussion with pupils from all backgrounds and ability levels to gain an understanding of the knowledge and skills they have acquired, their vocabulary, their long-term memory and what they enjoy reading. - Lesson observations and informal 'drop-ins' to see English being taught in practice. - Evidence of English work in the classrooms, in the corridors, and cross-curricular links.